Neurodiversity In The Workplace Conference

 Performance management practices, as it may be necessary to consider reasonable adjustments to support the employee before issuing performance sanctions.

-Training, as communication, teamwork, and other soft skill training may develop staff generally, but also help them to better collaborate neurodivergent colleagues.
+Training, as communication, teamwork, and other soft skill training may develop staff generally, but also help them to better collaborate with neurodivergent colleagues.
 Some organisations have begun to develop dedicated neurodiversity training, a trend supported by the Neurodiversity Index.

 Mentorship schemes, as senior neurodivergent colleagues sharing their experiences can help newer hires integrate and overcome barriers in their career journey.